Psychology for Digital Behavior Change [P2]

-Over 2-days, you’ll learn to build online products that are more motivating, persuasive, and usable, by harnessing digital psychology.
+Over two days, you’ll learn how to build online products that are more motivating, usable, and persuasive, by harnessing digital psychology.

-This workshop is all based on science.
-However, the content is presented at a practical level, through clear visual examples and hands-on exercises, designed to reinforce your understanding and to help you develop new skills.
+This workshop is based on behavioral science, but presented at a practical level, through clear visual examples and hands-on exercises, designed to reinforce your understanding and to help you develop new skills.

 Skills and knowledge you’ll gain